Buckminsterfullerene02/dev-guide/src/ModSupport/ModKits/DeveloperModkits/How.md

 - If your modkit is project only, then using a seperate Steam/EGS install could work best as they already contain the utilities needed to patch only the modkit files that have changed

-- If your modkit is project + engine, then you may have to come up with your own solution that combines the engine source being on your custom engine Github fork, the engine dependencies being pulled from your servers using the git dependencies file, and the project files being pulled from elsewhere, and then potentially introducing a patching system onto all of that
+- If your modkit is project + engine, then you may have to come up with your own solution that combines the engine source being on your custom engine Github fork, the engine dependencies being pulled from your servers using the git dependencies file, and the project files being pulled from git, which is able to deal with project files fine, except for game content (if using uncooked editor) which may have to be downloaded seperately.
+Or use lotus, Epic Games' answer to perforce?
+Since it's open source, it could be interesting to use.

 - If you can, negotiate with Epic to allow engine distribution to happen on Steam and/or EGS as a seperate app